drew-gill/Medical-Tool-Retrieval-App/README.md

   * This contains the uri for the database

 ## Log-in credentials
-In order to login with admin privledges, the following credentials must be entered into the username and password section on the login page.
+In order to login with admin privileges, the following credentials must be entered into the username and password section on the login page.
 * Username: admin
 * Password: password